harding/old-docs-history-bitcoin.org/en/developer-guide.md

-2. A complete dump of the transactions `bitcoind` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions and, if it wants, add additional transactions.
+2. A complete dump of the transactions `bitcoind` or the mining pool suggests including in the block, allowing the mining software to inspect the transactions, optionally add additional transactions, and optionally remove non-required transactions.

 3. Other information necessary to construct a block header for the next
    block: the block version, previous block hash, and bits (target).